RafaBadii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 0x01.
 C - Variables, if, else, while Directory.

-This is the read me file.
+This is the read-me file.